Fermented Japanese Knotweed

 Japanese Knotweed is terribly invasive.
 It's extremely hard to control in my area.
 Conveniently, it's edible!

 The texture and flavor reminds me of purslane.
 It's a little fibrous, but pickling helps.
 It takes on the flavor of the seasonings you include well.
+I usually try to avoid peeling veggies if I can, but it's needed with this one.

 I've been experimenting with different ways to use Japanese Knotweed.
 Of all of my ferments so far, this one tastes the best.
-I'm storing all of my attempts here.

 Ingredients